 Domestic rabbits live between 5 and 15 years, with an average life expectancy of 8 years.

-Himalayan Rabbits are said to have docile temperaments, and can make good pets because they do not often bite or scratch.
+Himalayan Rabbits are known for their docile temperaments and can make good pets because they do not often bite or scratch.
 Rabbits are also raised for meat and fur.

 - Rabbits have two rows of upper incisors (the large teeth in the front of the mouth).
 The teeth in the second row are called the peg teeth.
 These teeth are slightly smaller than the front incisors and lie directly behind them.